rvjc/free-mandelbrot/README.md

 So who said math was boring?
 Which brings me to the whole point of this exercise.

-Three of my sons were getting interested in programming a few years back and I thought the time was ripe for them to start getting serious about math.
+A few years back, three of my sons were getting interested in programming  and I thought it was high time for them to start getting serious about math.
 Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which, when left unattended, can limit your